Showing posts sorted by date for query our glory. Sort by relevance Show all posts

 And we value only what we ⁴see as valuable.

-If ⁴we are blind to seeing God's true value, worth, beauty, wisdom, glory, majesty, and power as our infinite loving Creator - the Source of life, love, and all things - we will never pursue Him as the infinitely valuable and significant being that He is.
+If ⁴we are blind to seeing God's true value, worth, beauty, wisdom, glory, majesty, and power as our infinite loving Creator - i.e. the Source of life, love, and all things - we will never pursue Him as the infinitely valuable and significant being that He is.
 We will desire and pursue created things and beings instead.

-Why? ⁵We are like God and created to enjoy Him who is most valuable, beautiful, intelligent, glorious, majestic, and loving.
-Absent a personal relationship with Him - who is the Source of life, love, and all things - we go after His creation (the next best thing) to fill the void of His absence.
-Particularly other image bearers (you and I) who, by design, are most like God and have the greatest capacity to love and reflect him most when we are in union with Him through Christ.
+Why? ⁵We are like God and created to enjoy (delight in) Him who is most valuable, beautiful, wise, glorious, majestic, and loving.
+Absent a personal relationship with Him, we go after His creation (the next best thing) to fill the void of His absence.
+Particularly other bearers of His image (you and I) who, by design, are most like God and have the greatest capacity to love and reflect Him most when in union with Him through Christ.

 We are told in Jas 4: